 I just keep doing this until all the strips are sewn together into one long strip.
 (I usually get impatient and end up sewing them together in a single sitting.)
 Then I press all the seams and cut the long strip into strips that are approx. 45″ long.
 I do this for all the widths, then I’m ready to assemble a quilt!
 I put all the strips of a color category in a basket to use them randomly.

 I use spray adhesive to a secure batting to the wrong side of a piece of backing fabric approx. 72″ long x WOF.
-(Width of Fabric=42″ +-) Then, starting in the center of the back length, I sew the 45″ strips to the batting/back.
-This quilts the quilt at the same time I assemble it.
+(Width of Fabric=42″ +-) Then, starting in the center of the back length, with the batting side up, I sew two 45″ strips to the batting/back, right sides together.
+The next strip goes on wrong side up, and I continue to assemble that half of the quilt.
+Then I start on the other half in the middle and assemble the other half.
+This method quilts the quilt at the same time I assemble it.
 Apply a simple machine binding and, voila!
 A great, nearly free, and donatable quilt.
 (I also use left-over binding from previous projects.)
 Here is the finished product, and showing the quilting on the back.

 BTW: I first got this idea years ago from a lady named Bonnie Miles.
 I’ve used it for probably 12-15 years now!

 So use all those leftovers, scraps and unused fabrics to make them happy!